 - Quebec for All: Québec for all is a database of over 1,700 tourism and cultural organizations and businesses assessed by Kéroul and certified fully or partially accessible, spread across 21 regions of Québec.

 - Nova Scotia Health and Wellness - Out-of-Province Travel and Accommodation Assistance Assistance to residents approved to travel out of province for insured medical care

 - Ability NB - Sport, Recreation, and Active Living: Ability NB offers adapted sport, recreation and active living clinics to engage persons with spinal cord injuries and all mobility

-- Northwood Community Connections: This fitness centre is wheelchair accessible, accessible to people with vision problems and offers safe air resistance weights.
+- Pauline Potter Fitness Centre: This fitness centre is wheelchair accessible, accessible to people with vision problems and offers safe air resistance weights.